iramirezc-learning/ydkjs-self-evaluation/ydkjs-02-scope-and-closures/glosary.md

 # Glosary: YDKJS - Scope & Closures

-List of terms and words I don't know
+List of terms and words I didn't know.

-## Chapter 1.
-What is Scope?
+## Chapter 1: What is Scope?

 ### begets